 Introduction to Deferred Linking

-Detour Dashboard (available soon)
+Detour Dashboard

 Deferred deep linking lets you send users to specific in-app content even when they must first install the app.
-A deferred link records a click (and lightweight contextual signals) and then, after an install and first app open, attempts to deliver the original destination into the app.
+A deferred link records a click (and lightweight contextual signals) and then, after install and first app open, attempts to deliver the original destination into the app.

 Why use deferred links?